alokpatra/aws-cloudwatch/README.md

 The following packages are installed on Ubuntu Server
 - libwww-perl
 - libdatetime-perl

-## How to run the playbooks ?
-- Populate the hosts file with the hosts / IP's.
-A sample host file is provided in the file roles/cloudwatch-agent/tests/inventory

 ## To manually verify the script is working